oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 Synchronize a Marketing List with External System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As soon as Oro application has been integrated with a third party system, to which a marketing list may be mapped, you will see **Connect to** buttons with which you can, for example, map the list to :ref:`subscribers lists in MailChimp <user-guide-mc-integration>` or :ref:`address books in dotmailer <user-guide-dm-integration>`.
+As soon as Oro application has been integrated with a third party system, to which a marketing list may be mapped, you will see **Connect to** buttons with which you can, for example, map the list to :ref:`subscribers lists in Mailchimp <user-guide-mc-integration>` or :ref:`address books in dotmailer <user-guide-dm-integration>`.

 .. image:: /user/img/marketing/marketing/map_ml.png
    :alt: The Connect to buttons